x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/disable-um-ip-gateway.md

 2. On the **Warning** page, click **Yes**.

-### Use the Shell to disable a UM IP gateway
+### Use Exchange Online PowerShell to disable a UM IP gateway

-This example disables a UM IP gateway named  `MyUMIPGateway` and stops it from accepting incoming calls from a VoIP gateway, IP PBX, or SBC.
+This example disables a UM IP gateway named `yUMIPGateway` and stops it from accepting incoming calls from a VoIP gateway, IP PBX, or SBC.

 ```
 Disable-UMIPGateway -Identity MyUMIPGateway
 ```

-This example disables a UM IP gateway named  `MyUMIPGateway` and disconnects all current calls immediately.
+This example disables a UM IP gateway named `yUMIPGateway` and disconnects all current calls immediately.

 ```
 Disable-UMIPGateway -Identity MyUMIPGateway -Immediate $true